-The proposed development is air quality neutral with respect to both transport and building-related emissions.
+The proposed development is air quality neutral with respect to both building and transport-related emissions.

 Based on the results of the assessment and with the implementation of the recommended construction-phase mitigation measures, it is considered that air quality would not pose a constraint to the redevelopment of the site as proposed.